-Wolfden is focussed on advancing its 100% interest in the Rice Island Ni-Cu-Co deposit in Manitoba.
-The property containing the flagship Rice Island deposit comprises 2,611 hectares and is located in the Snow Lake-Flin Flon greenstone belt, 5 kilometres from Hudbay’s Snow Lake concentrator and associated mining infrastructure.
+The 2,611 hectares property contains the flagship Ni-Cu-Co Rice Island deposit is located in the Snow Lake-Flin Flon greenstone belt, 5 kilometres from Hudbay’s Snow Lake concentrator and associated mining infrastructure.

-The deposit is located at the southwest end of Rice Island where mineralization occurs at the basal contact of a northeast-striking, steeply plunging gabbroic intrusion and underlying sedimentary rocks.
+The Rice Island mineral resource occurs at the southwest end of Rice Island where mineralization occurs at the basal contact of a northeast-striking, steeply plunging gabbroic intrusion and underlying sedimentary rocks.
 Classic orthomagmantic Ni-Cu-Co mineralization was earlier found by Inco Ltd. at the Main Zone, at the basal contact of the intrusion during the period 1949 to 1967.
-Recent drilling completed by Wolfden has confirmed the grade and nature of Ni-Cu-Co mineralization of the Main Zone and was successful in discovering an underlying feeder zone or conduit (New Lower Zone) containing high-grade nickel sulphide mineralization.
-Wolfden’s future exploration efforts will be directed at additional drilling of the mineralizing system to enlarge the known mineral deposit and to find additional ones, within the framework of a dynamic system of magmatic fluid flow clearly exhibited by both the Main Zone and the New Lower Zone.
+Drilling by Wolfden has confirmed the grade and nature of Ni-Cu-Co mineralization of the Main Zone and was successful in discovering an underlying feeder zone or conduit (New Lower Zone) containing high-grade nickel sulphide mineralization.
+Wolfden’s future exploration efforts will be directed at additional drilling of the mineralizing system to enlarge the known mineral deposit and to find additional ones, within the framework of a dynamic system of magmatic fluid flow clearly exhibited by both limbs of the Main Zone and the Feeder Zone.

 Property highlights